Lot Lines

 The West 350’ of the NE ¼ of Section 12, Township 101, Range 60 and sometimes will be identified on a tax notice as just the W350’ NE1/4 12-101-60 .

-Basically, if you find no reference to a lot, tract, or block, addition or subdivision name then it is an unplatted piece of ground.
+If you find no reference to a lot, tract, or block, addition or subdivision name then it is may not be Platted.

-IF YOUR GROUND IS UNPLATTED, WE WILL NOT HAVE A PLAT MAP FOR YOU TO LOOK AT IN THE REGISTER OF DEEDS’ OFFICE.
-(Plat maps do not show buildings in conjunction with the lot lines.
+If your property is not platted, we will not have a map on record, unless there is a Survey on record.
+However, Plat maps do not show buildings in conjunction with the lot lines.
 The only map that may show buildings, might be a location survey which you may have purchased if you had a mortgage against your house in the last 15 to 20 years as most mortgage companies or title companies require that type of a survey to show that all buildings are on the ground they are using for collateral or writing title insurance on – those type of surveys most normally do not get recorded in our office.
-If you cannot find this survey among your papers you may want to ask the title company that you utilized when purchasing your home or the bank you have a mortgage at.)
+If you cannot find this survey among your papers you may want to ask the title company that you utilized when purchasing your home or the bank you have a mortgage at.

 Definition of a Plat: A map of a town, section, or subdivision indicating the location and boundaries of individual properties.